New automatic public toilets

 About the new toilets

-The planned automated public toilets are inclusive (unisex wheelchair accessible) and some will have an additional ambulant-accessible cubicle in areas of high demand.
+The planned automated public toilets are inclusive (all gender wheelchair accessible) and some will have an additional ambulant-accessible cubicle in areas of high demand.
 To improve amenity and enhance the city with greenery, some facilities will have green roofs.

 The toilets feature state of the art safety and hygiene features, including automated self-cleaning mechanisms, automated door opening and closing, and emergency security provisions.
 Maintenance staff will conduct extra cleaning and servicing of the facilities twice daily to ensure they’re in good condition and fit for use at all times.